 Will you qualify?

-Knowing if you will qualify beforehand is important, as being rejected for a loan can hurt your credit rating and affect your future prospects.
+Knowing if you will qualify beforehand is important, as multiple failed applications will lower your credit score and affect your future prospects.

 Do you have the cash flow to repay the loan?

 Don’t go to a bank without a clear plan of how the money will be used and when you can expect to repay it.
-Being able to reasonably demonstrate how you will return the funding will help immensely.
+If you are able to reasonably demonstrate how you will return the funding, it will boost your chances of securing a loan.

 Is the loan going to help your start-up to grow?